Motorcycle personal protective equipment: Europe

-For many years, the most recognised method for evaluating protective motorcycle clothing was the European Standard EN13595-1:2002.
+For many years, the most recognised method for evaluating protective motorcycle clothing was the European Standard EN 13595-1:2002.
 This clothing standard was for professional riders.
-The standard offered 2 levels of protection: Lower (level 1) or higher (level 2) protection with an emphasis on impact abrasion resistance, seam burst resistance, tear strength and cut resistance.
+The standard offered two levels of protection: lower (level 1) or higher (level 2) protection with an emphasis on impact abrasion resistance, seam burst resistance, tear strength and cut resistance.

-The standard specifies the use of the Cambridge type impact abrasion tester.
-This test involves dropping the clothing material onto an abrasive belt moving at 28 km/hr and measuring the time for a hole to form.
-Dr Roderick Woods (at Cambridge University) used accident damage to clothing from real-life crashes, combined with damage seen in manikins thrown from a moving vehicle, to ensure that the test replicated the real-world damage as close as possible.
+The standard specifies the use of the Cambridge-type impact abrasion tester.
+This test involves dropping the clothing material onto an abrasive belt moving at 28 km/h and measuring the time for a hole to form.
+Dr Roderick Woods (at Cambridge University) used accident damage to clothing from real-life crashes – combined with damage seen in manikins thrown from a moving vehicle – to ensure that the test replicated the real-world damage as close as possible.
 This test found a relationship between fabric thickness and time to hole for protective denim products.

-In 2017, a new European Standard began development and EN17092 was created.
-The standard itself follows similar testing methods, with abrasion resistance, tear strength and seam strength key factors that are assessed.
+In 2017, a new European Standard began development, and EN 17092 was created.
+The standard follows similar testing methods, with abrasion resistance, tear strength and seam strength key factors assessed.

-In replacement of the level 1 and level 2 rating system, a new class system was introduced.
-Class AAA garments provide the highest possible requirements, whilst Class AA and Class A garments each have lower requirements, respectively.
+A new class system was introduced to replace the level 1 and 2 rating system.
+Class AAA garments provide the highest possible requirements, while Class AA and Class A garments have lower standards.
 The tests vary significantly between them.
 For example, Class A jackets do not require any abrasion resistance on the back.
-And neither Class A nor AA trousers need have any abrasion resistance on the buttocks (a high-risk area for abrasion).
-Only Class AAA trousers must have abrasion resistance to protect a rider's backside.
+And neither Class A nor AA trousers consider the buttocks a high-risk zone in their test requirements.
+Only Class AAA trousers protect a rider's backside by treating it as "zone 1" for abrasion resistance.